 - No food and/or beverages except for medical or infant needs

-- Water bottles (32-ounce size or less, no glass) are permitted provided they are empty
+- Water bottles (32-ounce size or less, no glass) are permitted, and may be full

 - No glass, coolers, aerosol cans and/or spray bottles except for medical or infant needs